What Is Autism?

 - Gross Motor Coordination/Postural Stability – children will run, walk, stand during play

-How Do I Find an Occupational Therapist?
+Occupational Therapy Session for Autism – How Do I Find an Occupational Therapist?

 The first source to check with about finding an Occupational Therapist for your child would be your pediatrician.
 Many pediatricians are able to refer patients to well-known Occupational Therapists in the area that have their own private practice.
 Remember, early intervention is key to helping your child but even if your child is older, an Occupational Therapist can help.
-Occupational Therapists are trained to help individuals at any stage in life, from infant to elderly.
+Occupational Therapists are trained to help individuals at any stage in life, from infants to the elderly.

 Most children with autism are able to access Occupational Therapy through their school.
 From preschool to high school, students with disabilities are required to have access to this therapy.
 The majority of insurance plans will also help to cover the need for private Occupational Therapy.
 Depending on the severity of your child’s autism, there may be a state waiver that allows your family to access Occupational Therapy through the use of Medicaid.

-Occupational Therapy is the best holistic approach to all individuals with autism, regardless of age.
+Occupational Therapy Session for Autism is the best holistic approach to all individuals with autism, regardless of age.
 It can provide the much-needed skills during childhood that will lead to a happy, successful life for your child with autism.
 Occupational Therapy can also offer parents the necessary support and resources they need when faced with the challenge of raising a child with a developmental disorder.
 Autism may not have a cure, but the symptoms of the disorder can be mitigated through Occupational Therapy.